Is your e-bike legal?

 EAPCs – electric bikes or e-bikes in common parlance – must now meet the following criteria in order to have the same legal standing as regular non-assisted bicycles and to be allowed on roads, cycle paths and other places where bicycles are allowed under UK law.

-- Electric assistance can only be provided to a maximum of 25 km/h (15.5 mph)
+- Electric assistance can only be provided to a maximum of 25kph (15.5mph).

-There are a number of different ‘e-bike-like’ machine types out there that, at first glance (or even after a detailed inspection), may be difficult to distinguish from legal e-bikes.
-This is of course an important distinction as the latter can be used without any red tape, in just the same way as regular non-assisted bicycle, while the former cannot.
+There are a number of different ‘e-bike-like’ machine types out there which, at first glance (or even after a detailed inspection), may be difficult to distinguish from legal e-bikes.
+This is an important distinction as the latter can be used without any red tape, in just the same way as regular non-assisted bicycle, while the former cannot.

 A brief outline of the two main ‘e-bike-like’ categories you may come across:

-You should also be aware that The Department of Transport say that electric bikes limited to 15.5mph but fitted with off-road switches or modes that, when triggered, enable a bike’s motor to continue assisting to speeds beyond 15.5mph, do not comply with UK e-bike law
+You should also be aware that the Department of Transport says that electric bikes limited to 25kph but fitted with off-road switches or modes that, when triggered, enable a bike’s motor to continue assisting to speeds beyond 25kph, do not comply with UK e-bike law

 Construction and Use

-Aside of specific e-bike law there is also a body of UK law that defines the legal safety criteria for bikes (including e-bikes) to be used on UK roads, known as Construction and Use regulations – in other words they deal with ‘roadworthiness’.
+Aside from specific e-cycle law, there is also a body of UK law that defines the legal safety criteria for bicycles (including e-bikes) to be used on UK roads, known as Construction and Use regulations – in other words they deal with ‘roadworthiness’.
 As far as e-bikes go the main relevant criteria under these regulations are: